flatiron-school/prework.flatironschool.com/web-development/index.md

 # Web Development

-The first version of the prework we tried to assemble all of the best resources for learning to build a web application in Rails.
-With our students, we noticed that the pre-work wasn't preparing them as well as it could have.
+For the first version of the pre-work, we tried to assemble all of the best resources for learning to build a web application in Rails.
+When working with our students, we noticed that the pre-work wasn't preparing them as well as it could have.
 We were missing a big opportunity.
 Our students expressed that the pre-work went for breadth over depth.
 Rather than honing in on ruby, the meat of our curriculum,